-Join Joseph Labrecque for an in-depth discussion in this video Compiling and debugging, part of Getting Started with ActionScript.
+Join Joseph Labrecque for an in-depth discussion in this video Compiling and debugging, part of Learning ActionScript.

 Compiling ActionScript into a Swif, or some other format, is a fairly straightforward process.
 But debugging your compiled code can be somewhat of a mystery.
 In this lesson, we'll examine how to do both from within Flash Professional.
 In Flash Professional I have a basic FLA created here and there's not to much to it.
 But I am pointing to a specific document class under the package calm.josephlebreck.samples.sample document class.